Diaa-E/stopwatch/README.md

 ## To do

 1. Fix timers lagging when tab loses focus
-2. Add a looping sound effect when timer expires.
+2. ~~Add a looping sound effect when timer expires.~~ ✅
+3. Add clock ticking sound to stopwatch and timer.